VGVentures/very_good_engineering/src/content/docs/state_management/state_handling.md

   Widget build(BuildContext context) {
     return Scaffold(
       body: BlocBuilder<ProfileCubit, ProfileState>(builder: (context, state) {
-        /// Leverage the usage of switch statements return switch (state) {
+        // Leverage the usage of switch statements. return switch (state) {
           ProfileLoading() => const _ProgressIndicator(),
-          /// We get the Profile prof by declaring a value based on the
+          // We get the Profile prof by declaring a value based on the
-          /// internal property of the state
+          // internal property of the state.
           ProfileSuccess(profile: final prof)
           || ProfileEditing(profile: final prof) => ProfileView(prof),
-          /// Here we get the message property from the ProfileFailure state ProfileFailure(errorMessage: var message) => Text(message),
+          // Here we get the message property from the ProfileFailure state.
+          ProfileFailure(errorMessage: var message) => Text(message),
         };
       }),